-(1) Inclusive of the \$272,810,000 General Obligation Bonds, 2016 Refunding Series A.
+(1) Inclusive of the \$272,810,000 General Obligation Bonds, 2016 Refunding Series A. (2) Projected.
+Inclusive of the 2017 Series B Bonds offered hereby.

 See "CAPITAL PLANNING AND BUDGETING" herein for additional information concerning the County's projected borrowings.